 Recovery is handled differently depending on the country and its laws.
 One of the things that prompted Ballard to create these partnerships was a country that would not allow O.U.R. to check up on the children once they were rescued.
 O.U.R. had vetted the recovery facility prior to the rescue and knew the people would take good care of the children, but not having access to follow up on them was a concern.

-Today, Operation Underground Railroad has a team member who specializes in international social work and has extensive training in crisis response and trauma counseling.
+Today, Operation Underground Railroad has a team member who has worked with children who are in crisis or have experienced trauma.
 She not only meets with potential aftercare facilities directors and managers, but also works with the girls that are there, ensuring they receive the help they need.

 “In December 2015 we were able to identify a specific aftercare center that we partnered with to provide aftercare services for children rescued in the future.
 The aftercare staff consists of the executive director, social workers, therapists, an amazing house mom and an American woman.
 As a team they are helping provide holistic care for these girls.
 All of the staff are very dedicated to their recovery process.
 In total there are about 20 girls that live there at a time.
 Due to donated items O.U.R. was able to provide clothes, sandals, puzzles, and school supplies.
 We are so grateful for the humanitarian donations we have received,” says O.U.R.’s team member.